minerupset/minerupset.github.io/blog-folder/docs/2021/Git-Intro.md

 # Commit 'saves' a version.
 One should always have a descriptive message
 git commit -m "MESSAGE"

-# These 3 commands add a new remote and push your main branch the 1st time
-git remote add origin https://github.com/USERNAME/REPO_NAME.git git branch -M main git push -u origin main

-# Pushes your commit to the main branch on your remote
+# Pushes your commit to the main branch on your GitHub
 git push origin main

 # Creates a new branch (remove -b to access an existing branch)
 git checkout -b branch (-b to make new branch)

+# These 3 commands add a new remote and push your main branch the 1st time.
+# This assumes you have already created that branch on GitHub
+git remote add origin https://github.com/USERNAME/REPO_NAME.git git branch -M main git push -u origin main

 # Opposite of push: this pulls your main branch from your remote
 git pull origin main